madang804/weather-app-terraform/README.md

 ## License

 This project is licensed under the terms of the MIT License.
+See [LICENSE](./LICENSE) for more details.

 ## Contributing